Administrative Monetary Penalty System

 Applied against the importer.

-Customs Commercial System (CCS) will automatically generate a $100 late accounting penalty for each overdue B3 that is valued greater than $2,500.
+Customs Commercial System (CCS) will automatically generate a $100 late accounting penalty for each overdue B3 that is greater than $3,300.

 In non-automated ports, the officer would manually issue this penalty on a K23 for $100 for each overdue B3.